Shen Mengyu: Club career

 Born in Shanghai in 2001, she played for Shanghai Shengli before joining Celtic in the Scottish Women's Premier League at the age of 19, becoming the first Chinese woman to play in Scotland.

 In her first season, Shen helped Celtic win the 2021–22 Scottish Women's Premier League Cup and the 2021–22 Scottish Women's Cup, the first time the Hoops achieved the double knockout trophy success.
 That summer, fellow Chinese player Shen Menglu also signed for Celtic.
 In 2023, the team retained the Scottish Cup.

 London City Lionesses

-On 2 August 2024, she joined the Women's Championship side London City Lionesses on a three year contract.
+On 2 August 2024, she joined the Women's Championship side London City Lionesses on a three-year contract.
 In her first season with the team, London City Lionesses won the title of the league and were promoted to the Women's Super League.
-11 July 2025.
-The club announced Shen had left by mutual consent ahead of the 2025-26 season, wishing her good luck for the next chapter of her career.
-Currently Shen is in Korea competing in the 2025 East Asian Football Championship representing her national team.
+On 11 July 2025, the club announced Shen had left by mutual consent ahead of the 2025–26 season.